SeanMcClennen/TeamHelloWorldRepo/README.md

 # TeamHelloWorldRepo
 Team 7 group repository

+Deliverable 1 is submited
-The deliverable 2 is submited
+Deliverable 2 is submited